 - 1. Remember, at all times and in all situations, safety is the most important issue.
-This means safety for racers, crew, staff, and the general public.
-The roads are not closed for this event and are, in fact, guite busy with tourist and local traffic. - 2.
+This means safety for Competitors, crew, staff, and the general public.
+The roads are not closed for this event and may be quite busy with tourist and local traffic. - 2.
 I.V.s (intravenous fluids) are not permitted during the race.
-If a racer receives an I.V. during the race, for any reason, then that racer is disqualified and must withdraw from the race and the race course. - 3.
-Racers are responsible for both their own actions and their crew's actions; crews are responsible for both their own actions and their racer's actions. - 4.
+If a Competitor receives an I.V. during the race, for any reason, then that Competitor is disqualified and must withdraw from the race and the race course. - 3.
+Competitors are responsible for both their own actions and their crew's actions; crews are responsible for both their own actions and their Competitor's actions. - 4.
 Always look and listen both ways before crossing the highways.
-Remember that drivers will not expect to encounter a racer or parked vehicle out on the course.
+Remember that drivers will not expect to encounter a Competitor or parked vehicle out on the course.
 Remember the event is held on public roads.
-Racers should not cross over the highway more than necessary; crew should cross the highway carefully to bring assistance to their racer except on the Father Crowley climb as noted elsewhere rather than the racer crossing to the crew / vehicle.
+Competitors should not cross over the highway more than necessary; crew should cross the highway carefully to bring assistance to their Competitor except on the Father Crowley climb as noted elsewhere rather than the Competitor crossing to the crew / vehicle.
 Time Penalties or Disqualification will be enforced with a Zero Tolerance Policy towards dangerous crossing of, or behavior on, the roadway. - 5.
-Per National Park Service regulations, racers and crew members may not wear any headset covering the ears, or any earplugs in both ears, unless it is a necessary prosthetic device that aids the hearing-impaired. - 6.
-All entrants and crew must study "Medical Risks in the Badwater Ultramarathon," "Dangers of Running in the Heat," and "The Dangers of Hot Weather Running."
+Per National Park Service regulations, Competitors and crew members may not wear any headset covering the ears, or any earplugs in both ears, unless it is a necessary prosthetic device that aids the hearing-impaired. - 6.
+All Competitors and crew must study "Medical Risks in the Badwater Ultramarathon," "Dangers of Running in the Heat," and "The Dangers of Hot Weather Running" as found at Badwater.com and/or Badwater Magazine.